qld-gov-au/qg-web-template/README.md

 ### 5. Making a commit to git

-When making a commit, prefix it with the JIRA task number
+Allways prefix your commit message with the JIRA task number - if you have a JIRA task.

 ```bash
 git commit -m "QOL-100 - Your commit message"